 Magnetic force between wires equation

+A proper canlculation of the magnetic force would require the use of the cross product, but there is a simpler way.
 The magnetic force between wires is straightforward to calculate if we assume that our wires are straight and very long.
 To estimate that force you can use following formula:

 F / L = μ0 * Ia * Ib / (2 * π *d)